portfoliooptimizationbook/portfoliooptimizationbook.github.io/index.md

 ## Chapters
-Work in progress, Python code coming up soon...
+Work in progress, Python code coming up in the coming weeks...

 - Chapter 1 - Introduction: